 Impact and blast threats exist in a wide range of engineering, security and defence sectors, which have been frequently linked to industrial safety (surface/air/space transportations, nuclear power plant, offshore platforms and critical facilities in other industries) and protections against impact, blast and shock effects in terrorist and battlefield events.
 Depending on the impact velocity, blast intensity and shock environment, material and structural behaviour may become very different from their quasi-static behaviour when inertia and/or strain-rate effects become dominant in these events, which need to be considered in the design of protective structures against impact and blast loads and under shock environment.
 This short course integrates material characterization, basic theory, design methodology and latest research progress and offers an introduction to professionals and researchers for dealing with impact, blast and shock effects in various engineering fields.

-Download the Impact and Blast Effect Prospectus 2017 for further details, programme, speakers and registration.
+Download the Impact and Blast Prospectus 2018 for further details, programme, speakers and registration.

 - Venue: School of Mechanical, Aerospace and Civil Engineering, The University of Manchester